juliamarrs/studygroup-git/lessons/lesson2.md

 Now it's my job to merge the pull requests.
 This might get a little complicated because we're going to have conflicts when we start merging everyone's `bio.txt` file.
 Feel free to ask questions.
 The good thing is that we'll run through this process a few times to get everyone's pull request merged.
 If you need to do this on your own project, Github's documentation on [Merging a pull request](https://help.github.com/articles/merging-a-pull-request/) and [Checking out pull requests locally](https://help.github.com/articles/checking-out-pull-requests-locally/) might be helpful.

+As the maintainer of the project, I will go to the "Pull Requests" tab on my repository.
+If I click on one of the pull requests you just made and scroll down, there will be a box.
+If there are no merge conflicts, I'll be able to merge the pull request on Github directly.
+If I click the "Merge pull request" button, it will automatically add your commit to my repository and close the pull request.

+If there are merge conflicts, I'll need to resolve them before I am able to merge the pull request.
+A merge conflict arises when two people have made edits to the same parts of the same files.
+In this case, git isn't able to tell which edit should be kept and which should be thrown away.
+In our example, since each of us has added a couple of lines to the top of the `bio.txt` file, git can't decide whether it should replace my lines with yours or append your lines on to the bottom of mine.
+I'll have to tell it that I want to append the lines.